SBA Loan Requirements: What You Should Know

 The Types of SBA Loans:

-- 7(a) Loans: The 7(a)-loan option is for general business use, covering needs such as real estate for startups and existing businesses.
+The SBA 7(a)-loan option is for general business use, covering needs such as real estate for startups and existing businesses.
 In addition to backing part of the loan, the SBA also caps the interest rate that lenders can charge at a set amount above the prime rate.

-- 504 Loans: The 504 Local Development Company Program works in conjunction with Certified Development Companies to help small businesses acquire long-term, fixed-rate funding.
-This type of loan can be used for real estate, machinery, and equipment that will be used to generate commerce.
+The 504 Local Development Company Program works in conjunction with Certified Development Companies to help small businesses acquire long-term, fixed-rate funding.
+This type of business loan can be used for real estate, machinery, and equipment that will be used to generate commerce.

 Within the broad loan programs are more niche categories.
-For example, the SBA 7(a) Express Loans program offers faster time to funding for small loan amounts at the cost of higher interest rates and less government funding than the standard kind.
+For example, the SBA 7(a) Express Loans program offers faster time to funding for small loan amounts.
+However, this comes at the cost of higher interest rates and less government funding than the standard kind.

 1. Prove That Your Business Can’t Qualify for Other Financing Options

 The SBA loan programs aren’t meant to take the place of traditional lending institutions or standard practices.
-To qualify for financial assistance, entrepreneurs must prove that they have tried everything else to get funding – including rejected loan applications, and possibly require personal assets.
+To qualify for financial assistance, entrepreneurs must prove that they have tried everything else to get funding.
+To do this, they may be asked to provide rejected loan applications.
+In addition, applicants may be required to submit personal assets to secure their loan.

 2. Show That You Have Experience